Singapore Government Logo

 Description and Ethnobotany

-Growth Form It is a herbaceous plant with a rosette growth form that grows no more than 0.2-0.4 m in height.
+Growth Form It is a herbaceous plant with a rosette growth form that grows about 0.2-0.4 m in height.
 It spreads by sending offshoots from stolons.

 Foliage The stiff, linear leaves are arranged in a rosette.
 Leaves at the outer rosette curve downwards, while the ones at the inner rosette are more erect.
 Leaves are spiny-edged with 3-4 mm long hooked spines, curving in both directions towards the leaf apex and the leaf base.
 When in bloom, the centre of the rosette turns bright red.

-Flowers Flowers are borne in the centre of the rosette in a tight cluster.
-A single flower is made up of three purple and white petals.
+Flowers Flowers are borne in a tight cluster at the centre of the rosette.
+A single flower consists of three purple and white petals.
+It is monocarpic, meaning it will die after it flowers.

 Fruit Fruits are yellow or orange when ripe.